 Let’s go back to the literal version.
 Pigs raised in such densities and slaughtered so efficiently that their blood colors rivers.
-This too is an act demonstrating enormity.
+An act of enormity.

 Do we go in and blow up the slaughterhouse?
 Do we break fences and set pigs free?
 Do we hide behind a vegan diet supported by similar, if less iconic violence?

-If our enormity is to have any meaning, the destruction around us, that already done; that which is already built into dynamics that have been set in motion and cannot be averted by any series of simplistic actions; will continue to unravel.
-If this destruction can be atoned for, beyond a direct accounting in a complete and utter devastation.
-It can only be through a lesson thoroughly learned, one as great as the enormity which calls out for it.
+If our enormity is to mean anything, the destruction around us, that already done, that which is already built into dynamics that have been set in motion and cannot be averted by any series of simplistic actions; will continue to unravel.
+If this destruction can be atoned for, beyond a direct accounting in a thorough and utter devastation.
+It can only be as a lesson deeply learned.
+One as great as the enormity which calls out for it.

-We’ve been called by this desire before, repeatedly in the past century, from “The War to End All Wars” to the Holocaust, Shoah.
-In each case before now what began with great feeling and strong pledges of “Never again!” ended in continued bouts of reflexive tragedy.
-None of these lessons have been taken to heart.
+We’ve been drawn to this desire before, repeatedly in the past century, from “The War to End All Wars” to the Holocaust, Shoah.
+In each case what began with great feeling and strong pledges of “Never again!” ended in continued bouts of reflexive tragedy.
+None of these lessons taken to heart.

 This time the effects are, or will soon be, universal.
 This time, the enormity is so all-encompassing its results will reach into every heart.
 There is no way to maintain these fictions that we may carve out a “good” side and fight for “right” against an outside “evil.”
 The world is whole.
 It is broken.

 Those who continue to gain at the cost of perpetuating destruction on a universal scale will fall of their own doing.
-Let that be made plain, not muddied by actions that only provide a scapegoat and an “enemy” for them to blame what happens upon.
+Let that be made plain, not muddied by actions that only provide a scapegoat and an “enemy” for them to blame for their own failings.
 The world needs no champion.
 Least of all those willing to be selectively naive and insincere enough to fall back on righteous indignation, whatever the cause.